Neurological Conditions

 Neurological Functional Capacity Assessments for NDIS Participants

-• Physiotherapy-led for integrated motor, cognitive and fatigue assessment
+• Occupational Therapy-led for integrated motor, cognitive and fatigue assessment

 • Acquired brain injury, MS, Parkinson's, stroke, MND, spinal cord injury